A Treatise on Differential Geometry and its role in Relativity Theory: Euclidean Space

 This is called the Euclidean norm on $R^n$ and the real linear space $R^n$ with the Euclidean norm is called $n$-dimensional Euclidean space.\\

 The Euclidean space $R^n$ has the usual non-compact, metric topology and can be given a differential structure with a globally-defined co-ordinate chart.\\

 In general, any finite dimensional vector space $M$ can be considered as a differentiable manifold in the sense that any basis set of vectors from $M$ can be considered to map $M$ isomorphically onto $R^n$.
 Then, `$n$' is called the dimension of the manifold $M$.
 Suppose, ($x^1, x^2, ..., x^n$) and ($y^1, y^2, ..., y^n$) be two co-ordinate systems corresponding to overlapping charts.
-Since, there is one-one correspondence between these co-ordinate charts, so the Jacobian $|\frac{\partial y^i}{\partial x^j}|$ or its inverse $|\frac{\partial x^i}{\partial y^j}|$ is non-zero throughout the overlap.
-If the Jacobian is positive definite, then the two co-ordinate systems are said to have the same orientation.
+Since, there is one-one correspondence between these co-ordinate charts, so the Jacobian $\bigg|\dfrac{\partial y^i}{\partial x^j}\bigg|$ or its inverse $\bigg|\dfrac{\partial x^i}{\partial y^j}\bigg|$ is non-zero throughout the overlap.
+If the Jacobian is positive definite, then the two co-ordinate systems are said to have the same orientation.\\

 A manifold is said to be orientable if it admits of an atlas, such that, any two co-ordinate systems in it having an overlap have the same orientation.
-We shall deal with only orientable manifolds.\\\\ {\bf Example:} In 2D Euclidean plane $R^2$, let ($x^1, x^2$) and ($y^1, y^2$) be two rectangular cartesian co-ordinate systems related as
+We shall deal with only orientable manifolds.\\

+{\bf Example:} In 2D Euclidean plane $R^2$, let ($x^1, x^2$) and ($y^1, y^2$) be two rectangular Cartesian co-ordinate systems related as

 Then the Jacobian

 On the otherhand, if ($z^1, z^2$) be another co-ordinate system related to ($x^1, x^2$) as $z^1= x^1$, $z^2= -x^2$.
 Then, we have

 so, the Jacobian is This shows that, $R^2$ is an orientable manifold.\\\\